 #3: Contact Us

-Contact Tory White, All Belong church services coordinator, at firstname.lastname@example.org, or call our office at (616) 245-8388 to begin planning a training, workshop, or consultation for your faith community.
+Contact the All Belong church services team.
+Email Victoria White, Director of Church Services, at firstname.lastname@example.org or call directly at 616-855-3112 to begin planning a training, workshop, or consultation for your faith community.

 Suggested Workshop and Training Topics